sap-tutorials/Tutorials/tutorials/cp-cap-java-deploy-cf/cp-cap-java-deploy-cf.md

     Learn more about those steps in the [Deploy to Cloud Foundry](https://cap.cloud.sap/docs/guides/deployment/to-cf?impl-variant=java#prepare-for-production) guide in the CAP documentation.

+2. (Optional) Following this tutorial strictly, you don't have an own UI yet in your project.
+To enable the index page with SAP Fiori preview, add the following configuration in the `application.yaml` of your `bookstore` project in VS Code:

+    ```yaml
+    ---
+    spring:
+      config.activate.on-profile: cloud
+    cds:
+      index-page.enabled: true
+    ```

+    > `cds.index-page.enabled: true` enables the generated index page and the SAP Fiori preview also in `production` mode as you saw it in your local application in the previous tutorials.
+These features are meant to help you during development and should not be used in productive applications.

 ### Enable application for Cloud Foundry

 > When you've followed the previous tutorials, you've already added this dependency and can skip this step.